moiztanvir/Frequent-Itemset-Analysis-on-Amazon-Metadata-using-Apache-Kafka/README.md

 **Frequent Itemset Mining**

 Three different frequent itemset mining algorithms were implemented in the consumer applications.
 The Apriori algorithm and the PCY algorithm were implemented in two consumers, with real-time insights and associations displayed through print statements.
-In the third consumer, a creative and innovative approach was taken to analyze the data, utilizing techniques such as sliding window approach, approximation techniques, and incremental processing to adapt the algorithms to the streaming environment.
+In the third consumer, we have used SON algorithm to analyze the data, utilizing techniques such as sliding window approach, approximation techniques, and incremental processing to adapt the algorithms to the streaming environment.

 **Database Integration**

 Non-relational or NoSQL databases such as MongoDB were chosen for database integration, as they are well-suited for this project.
 Each consumer was modified to connect to one of the databases and store the results, ensuring data persistence and scalability.

-**ReadME**

-The ReadME file contains comprehensive information about the project approach, including details on dataset sampling, pre-processing techniques, algorithm implementations, database integration, and execution instructions.
-It provides rationale for the chosen technologies and methodologies, helping users understand the project workflow and implementation details.

 **Enhancing Project Execution with a Bash Script**